Dutch historian of science with special interest in Islamic astronomy and its transmission between Islam and China, India and Europe.

 CURRENT RESEARCH PROJECT #1:

 Since 1 May 2013, I am employed at the Bavarian Academy of Sciences and Humanities in Munich.
-Together with Dr. David Juste, I am research leader of the new 25-year project Ptolemaeus Arabus et Latinus (project leader: Prof. Dr. Dag Nikolaus Hasse, University of Würzburg; responsible commission: History of Science, chaired by Prof. Dr. Menso Folkerts).
+Together with Dr. David Juste, I am research leader of the new 25-year project Ptolemaeus Arabus et Latinus (project leader: Prof. Dr. Dag Nikolaus Hasse, University of Würzburg; responsible advisory commission (“Beirat”): History of Science, chaired by Prof. Dr. Menso Folkerts).
 Main purpose of this project is to make available reproductions, transcriptions and finally editions of Ptolemy's surviving astronomical and astrological works (including pseudepigrapha) in Arabic and Latin translation.
 Also further important works from the medieval Ptolemaic tradition will be published and studied, including, among others, commentaries on Ptolemy's works, zîjes and other works heavily influenced by Ptolemy.
-Brief information on Ptolemaeus Arabus et Latinus is already available at our website http://ptolemaeus.badw.de/.
-An extensive web interface, through which information on the Ptolemaic works and manuscripts and reproductions and transcriptions of representative manuscripts can be accessed with numerous search facilities, will be set up in the coming years.
+Brief general information on Ptolemaeus Arabus et Latinus, an overview of all team members, databases of Arabic and Latin Ptolemaic works and their manuscripts with scans of representative works as well as a Greek-Arabic-Latin glossary of astronomical and astrological terminology are available at our website http://ptolemaeus.badw.de/, which is constantly further developed.

 CURRENT RESEARCH PROJECT #2: